Magnetoconvection in a horizontal duct flow at very high Hartmann and Grashof numbers: Results

 where

 The profiles (\ref{eqsm4}) and (\ref{eqsm5}) are shown for $Gr = 10^8, 10^9, 10^{10}$ and several values of $Ha$ in figure \ref{fig5}.
-For comparison, respective profiles of the true $U_x$ and $\Theta$ obtained for the computed base flow solutions described in section \ref{results1} are shown for the midplane $y=0$.
+For comparison, solutions of the 3D equations $U_x$ and $\Theta$ obtained for the computed base flow solutions described in section \ref{results1} are shown for the midplane $y=0$.
 The symbols 2D and 3D correspond to, respectively, approximate SM82 and computed solutions.

 Good agreement between the computed solutions and the solutions of the SM82 model is evident at $Gr = 10^8$ and $10^9$.
 There are some deviations between the computed and model profiles of $U_x$, but they are small and decrease with increasing $Ha$.
 The agreement is significantly worse in the case of the flows at $Gr = 10^{10}$.
 Here we observe large deviations between the computed and model curves at $Ha=5000$ and smaller, yet still significant deviations at $Ha=10000$.